Russian–Kumyk Wars: Mansur's Movement, 1785

 Kumyks played a crucial role in the movement of the highlanders under the leadership of Sheikh Mansur, who raised the banner of uprising in 1785.
 Sheikh Mansur was supported by a number of influential princes and by the population of the Northern Kumykia (Kumyk plains and Terek-Sulak interfluve).
 Russian documents show that colonial authorities were afraid that support provided by Kumyks could lead to serious consequences.

 Kumyk princes participated in the first attack on the Russian garrison in Kizlyar, organized by Sheikh Mansur.
 Those were Chapalav Anji-Murtazali, Makhach Uruskhan, Hamza Alish, along with their uzdens.
-The Kumyks made a decision that:"...if there are traitors among them and they will inform the Russian authorities about the course of the uprising, then such a person will be killed and his house with be destroyed".Sheikh Mansur found support mostly in Chechen and Kumyk villages.
+The Kumyks made a decision that:"...if there are traitors among them and they will inform the Russian authorities about the course of the uprising, then such a person will be killed and his house will be destroyed".Sheikh Mansur found support mostly in Chechen and Kumyk villages.
 The Russian authorities have issued a demand full of threats – to surrender Sheikh Mansur:"...If the Kumyk and Chechen peoples, by turning to the true path, bring repentance, catching a scoundrel, giving him away, then they will be forgiven in everything, left in peace, and three thousand rubles will be given to those who bring him alive, and the head from the dead — will cost five hundred rubles.
 But if the masses do not repent or... they will continue aiding him, then I will move the thunder of weapons and a sharp sword to defeat criminals."After defeating tsarist troops in Aldy in 1785, Mansur, strengthened by the support of more Dagestanis, decided to take Kizlyar.
 Describing the composition of the Ushurma army near Kizlyar, Dubrovin writes:"There were Chechens, Kabardins, Lezgins (mountaineers of Dagestan) of various tribes and generations, people of the Tarki Shamkhalate and, most importantly, Kumyks, who constituted the core of the crowd".According to Bennigsen, the Kumyks constituted about a third of the Mansur's entire army, and his personal guard.